river-corridors-sfa/RCSFA_GitHub_Organization_Guidance/rcsfa_github_best_practices.md

 You can either create a new repository in the GitHub Organization, or transfer an existing repo to the GitHub Organizaiton.
 Directions can be found below:
 - [Creating a new repo](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository) in a GitHub Organization.
 At step 4, select `river-corridors-sfa` as the Owner.
 - [Adding an existing repo](https://docs.github.com/en/repositories/creating-and-managing-repositories/transferring-a-repository#transferring-a-repository-owned-by-your-personal-account) to a GitHub Organization.
 At step 4, select `river-corridors-sfa` as the New Owner.

-When a new repository is added to the `river-corridor-sfa` GitHub Organization, we recommend the following actions occur:
+### After you add (create or transfer) a repo to the GitHub Organization...
-- Name your repo with the following syntax: `rcsfa-[RC#]-[StudyCode]-[keyword]`
+1. Name your repo with the following syntax: `rcsfa-[RC#]-[StudyCode]-[keyword]`.
 	  - e.g. `rcsfa-RC3-SSF-fire_party`, `rcsfa-RC2-scaling_manuscript`
-- Add **Project Element** and **Project Type** Topics to your repo.
+2. Add **Project Element** and **Project Type** Topics to your repo.
 Choose topics from the list found in [README_github_topics.md](github_topics/README_github_topics.md).
+3. Write the README.md to include a `Title`, `Summary`, and `Contact`, and update to ensure it reflects the contents of the repo.
-- As the repository owner, you are responsible for managing the organzation of your repo and collaborator access.
+4. As the repository owner, identify a Repository Steward (this can be you, or you can delegate the role).
-- Identify a Repository Steward; this is the person who will manage the `main` branch and champion any collaborations between branches and merge requests.
+	- The Repository Steward is is the person who will organize the folder structure in the repo, ensure collaborators have access, manage the main branch, and champion any collaborations between branches and merge requests.
-- Write the README.md to include a `Title`, `Summary`, and `Contact`, and update to ensure it reflects the contents of the repo.
+### Manuscript Associated Repositories
+If your repo is, or will be, associated with a manuscript, please reach out to the Data Management Team and read through the internally facing [How-to-Prepare-and-Publish-a-Manuscript-Associated-Data-Package](https://pnnl.sharepoint.com/:w:/r/teams/SubsurfaceBiogeochemicalResearchSFA/Shared%20Documents/General/SFA%20Data%20and%20Software%20Management/Data-Publishing/Manuscript-Data-Package/How-to-Prepare-and-Publish-a-Manuscript-Associated-Data-Package.docx?d=w3bafc8fcacca4b2cacf3d9e92a290a05&csf=1&web=1&e=MDW790) guidance document on SharePoint for more guidance.
 ## How to organize your repo

 ### Recommended folder structure
+The recommended folder structure depends on project and collaboration needs.
+Reach out to the Data Management Team if you would like recommendations on how to structure your repository.
 ### Tips for repo readmes
 - Individuals who read your README should be able to understand the purpose and contents of your repo, how your repo is organized, and who to contact if they want to reach out.
-- The following sections should be included: `Title`, `Summary`, `Brief Overview of Methods`, `Repository Structure`, `Citations and Acknowledgements`, and `Contact`.
+- The following sections should be included: `Title`, `Summary`, and `Contact`.
-- See the internally facing [How-to-Prepare-and-Publish-a-Manuscript-Associated-Data-Package](https://pnnl.sharepoint.com/:w:/r/teams/SubsurfaceBiogeochemicalResearchSFA/Shared%20Documents/General/SFA%20Data%20and%20Software%20Management/Data-Publishing/Manuscript-Data-Package/How-to-Prepare-and-Publish-a-Manuscript-Associated-Data-Package.docx?d=w3bafc8fcacca4b2cacf3d9e92a290a05&csf=1&web=1&e=MDW790) guidance document on SharePoint for more guidance on the sections to include in your README.

-## Expectations for collaboration
+## FAQs

 ### When do I commit changes?
 - When collaborating, you should commit and push a change as soon as you're done making the edit.
 This will keep the main branch as up to date as possible and will reduce the likelihood of people working off of differing versions of the same file.